grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

 As with all optimization problems, the solution must also meet some constraints.
 For greedoids, this means that all partial solutions and solutions must be feasible sets.
-As such, only feasible sets are considered for the next possible value of the running solution.
+As such, only feasible sets are considered for the next possible value of the interim solution.

 This also helps clears up what is meant by "locally optimal" for greedoids.
-As each iteration should minimize the next value of the running solution, the locally optimal choice is an element of the search space that, together with the running solution, both is a feasible set and minimizes the objective function.
+As each iteration should minimize the next value of the interim solution, the locally optimal choice is an element of the search space that, together with the interim solution, both is a feasible set and minimizes the objective function.

-As for stopping conditions, we'll put maximal feasible sets, or *bases* (singular *basis*), to use.
+As for stopping conditions, we’ll put maximal feasible sets, or *bases* (plural of *basis*), to use.
-These sets occur when no element of the search space can be added to result in a larger feasible set.
+These sets occur when no element of the search space can be added to a feasible set to result in a larger feasible set.
 Bases were introduced in the previous post as an analog to solutions, so they're a natural choice for results.
-So we can keep adding elements until a basis is reached.
+So, we can keep adding elements until a basis is reached.

 And that's all we need!
 To make this more concrete, the procedure and conditions above are expressed in pseudo-code below: